Mosquito Control Information/Methodology

 The City of Moorhead will manage communications on mosquito issues from Moorhead residents and will also address Moorhead-specific media requests:

-- Moorhead residents can direct questions/concerns to the City by submitting the Public Works Contact Form.
+- Moorhead residents can direct questions/concerns to the City by submitting the Mosquito Control Contact Form.
 This process will allow the City to have greater insight into residents’ questions and determine areas of focus.
 The City and CCVC will also develop a consistent process for the City to share resident concerns and comments to CVCC.